Plarium Blog Our Picks 11 Best Free Mobile Games To Play on the Go

 The Best Free Mobile Games at a Glance

-There are free games in nearly every genre.
+There are free games in nearly every genre, especially with so many sites to download PC games for free.
 Because of this, along with platform availability, it’s important to consider your interests and preferences when choosing the right free mobile game for you.

 GamesBest forRating

-Marvel SnapFans of the Marvel franchise looking for a casual, easy-to-learn card game to play on the go85/100 on Metacritic
+Marvel SnapFans of the Marvel franchise looking for a casual, easy-to-learn card game to play on the go3.4/5 on Google Play

-Among UsPlayers looking for a free cross-platform game to play solo or with friends85/100 on Metacritic
+Among UsPlayers looking for a free cross-platform game to play solo or with friends

-Vampire SurvivorsPlayers looking for a horde defense shooting game with various characters and game modes86/100 on Metacritic
+Vampire SurvivorsPlayers looking for a horde defense shooting game with various characters and game modes

-Call of Duty: MobileFans of the Call of Duty franchise, players looking for a mobile FPS game that supports up to 100 players81/100 on Metacritic
+Call of Duty: MobileFans of the Call of Duty franchise, players looking for a mobile FPS game that supports up to 100 players

 Data WingPlayers seeking a casual mobile game that provides hours of retro-style racing gameplay4.9/5 on Google Play

-Unciv MobileFans of strategic civilization-building games like Sid Meier’s Civilization series4.7/5 on Google Play
+Unciv MobileFans of strategic civilization-building games like Sid Meier’s Civilization series

-Pokémon GOFans of the Pokémon franchise and AR games looking to explore, capture Pokémon, and battle using real map data69/100 on Metacritic
+Pokémon GOFans of the Pokémon franchise and AR games looking to explore, capture Pokémon, and battle using real map data

 1. Marvel Snap